How Long Are Trade Schools?

 Phlebotomist3 months

-Is Trade School Required to Work a Trade Job?
+Is Trade School Required to Work in a Skilled Trade?

 students in vocational school